-It should be noted that there is a big difference between the purchase price and the market value.
+It should be noted that there is a big difference between the property’s purchase price and the market value.
 This is not necessarily the norm, but this was the case for illustrative purposes.
 That difference also results in a difference between the cap rate and yield.
-In this scenario, the cap rate is 7.61% and the Unlevered Yield is 8.00%.
-But, when debt is added into the equation, the yield rises to 20%.
+In this scenario, the cap rate is 7.61% and the unlevered yield is 8.00%.
+But, when debt is added into the equation, the levered yield rises to 20%.

-What is a Good Cap Rate / What Is A Good Yield?
+What is a Good Cap Rate and What Is A Good Yield?

-Cap rates are somewhat subjective which means there is no objectively “good” cap rate.
-They are highly dependent on the market, property type, stability of rental income, growth rate, leasing activity, and condition of the property.
+Cap rates are somewhat subjective, which means there is no objectively “good” cap rate.
+Cap rates are highly dependent on the market, property type, stability of rental income, growth rate, leasing activity, and condition of the property.
 Most commercial properties trade in a general cap rate range of 4% – 10%, but there are certainly exceptions to this range based on the characteristics described above.

-Yield is a bit more objective, but it is still measured relative to a property investor’s return requirements.
+Yield is a bit more objective than cap rate, but it is still measured relative to a property investor’s return requirements.
 Generally, a yield in the 8% – 15% range is considered good.
 But, if a real estate investor requires a 20% return, a 15% yield doesn’t seem as good.

 Summary & Conclusion

-The key difference between the cap rate and yield is that cap rate is calculated using a property’s value and yield is calculated using a property’s cost.
-At the time of purchase, these could be the same, but over time they will drift apart.
+- The key difference between the cap rate and yield is that cap rate is calculated using a property’s value and yield is calculated using a property’s cost.
+At the time of purchase, cap rate and yield could be the same, but over time they will drift apart.

-When trying to determine what a good cap rate/yield is, there is some subjectivity involved.
-Most commercial real estate assets trade in the 4% – 10% cap rate range while a strong yield is generally in the 8% – 15% range.
+- When trying to determine what a good cap rate or yield is, there is some subjectivity involved.
+Most commercial real estate assets trade in the 4% – 10% cap rate range, while a strong yield is generally in the 8% – 15% range.
 But there are certainly exceptions to both ranges depending on the specific characteristics of the property.